danielsefton/Dangine/README.md

 ### Memory System

-To use the memory system, here is an example of arena and area creation:
+Here is an example of arena and area creation:

 ```
 HeapArea heapArea(1024 * 16);